Scuba Diving Gran Canaria: boat dives on the southwest coast

 Just off the coast of el Pajar, also called la Bahia del Pajar, there is a dive site called the Russian wreck.
 Unfortunately, the wreck is being destroyed for a big part, so you can´t penetrate the wreck anymore during your dive.
 However, there are still parts of the wreck to be found and this has attracted abundant marine life, making it a nice spot to go scuba diving.
 Usually, there are big schools of fish and rays to be spotted here.

-And last but not least, there is a little scuba dive site with a sailing boat laying at a depth of about 30 meters, at the southwest coast of Gran Canaria.
+And last but not least, there is a little scuba dive site with a sailing boat lying at a depth of about 30 meters, on the southwest coast of Gran Canaria.
 This is where I saw that impressive school of barracudas!

 Little sailboat wreck dive site in Gran Canaria